Friday, September 12, 2014

 Facts

 Anthony's brother was actor Richard Ainley and his father was silent film star Henry Ainley.
-Anthony adored cricket (he was a member of the London Theatres' Cricket Club).
+Anthony adored cricket - he was a long-time member of the London Theatres' Cricket Club - and between 1993-2003 scored about 8,000 runs at an average of 47 (he scored as many as 50,000 runs in total).
+Ainley's last match was on September 28th, 2003, when he scored 56.
+The LTCC paid its respects to Ainley at his funeral on May 13th.
 Anthony shared his birthdate with Seventh Doctor Sylvester McCoy and Ace actress Sophie Aldred (August 20th).
 Before his acting career took off, he was well known as a rugby player in London, playing under the name of A A Holmes (his mother's surname).
 For several seasons in the 1960s he played regularly for Richmond and Middlesex.

 Geoffrey Beevers (The Master) Born Jan 15 1941